lesion/gancio/docs/install/install.md

 ---
 ## Pre-requisites
 - a Linux machine with <strong>root access</strong> (a VPS with 500MB of RAM and a cpu should be enough but do not use docker on a small machine :stuck_out_tongue_winking_eye:)
-- a domain name or subdomain (eg. gancio.mydomain.org, subpath are not supported)
+- a domain name or subdomain (eg. gancio.mydomain.org, [subpath is not yet supported](https://framagit.org/les/gancio/-/issues/430))
 - optionally an SMTP server to deliver emails

 ## Install